simshadows/omnifolio/README.md

 I'm also considering splitting the market aggregation/caching functionality into an entirely separate repository.

+## Major Issues

+Currently, the only data provider I'm using is the `yfinance` library.

+Unfortunately, it presents currency data in a floating point data type, which has been *insanely nightmarish* to work with due to imprecision when representing decimal numbers with decimal places.
+My adapter code that calls this library attempts to make the best estimate it can based on the data provided, but it's impossible to get it perfectly right.
+For penny stocks (which trade with sub-cent spreads) and dividend payouts (which are often calculated with many decimal places), the numbers will be (painfully) imprecise.

+I might consider calling the Yahoo Finance API directly instead in the future, though I'll just use the `yfinance` library for now since it's easier.
+I also don't have that many options for free data sources, but I'll continue on the lookout for more reliable free APIs and data sources to include as a data provider for this project.

 ## License

 All original source code is licensed under the [*GNU Affero General Public License v3.0*](https://www.gnu.org/licenses/agpl-3.0.en.html).